Tips and Methods from Linda Kemp

-The nature-inspired watercolor paintings of Linda Kemp remind me of a small patch of a sandbar here, where I’ve sat many times.
-I think it’s because her paintings represent something bigger; they show a piece of a puzzle in a unique way that still captures the tranquil moments I’ve experienced.
-Kemp is known for using negative painting techniques, which she teaches in her newest book, Simplifying Design and Color for Artists: Positive Results Using Negative Painting Techniques.
+To many fans and students, Linda’s paintings represent something bigger.
+They show a piece of a puzzle in a unique way that still captures the feel of the moment.
+Let Linda guide you through the negative painting techniques she is known for, which are also taught in her book, Simplifying Design and Color for Artists: Positive Results Using Negative Painting Techniques.

 Thinking in Terms of Positive and Negative